 The Company recognises loss allowances for expected credit losses (ECLs) on financial assets measured at amortised cost.
-The financial assets at amortised cost consist of debt securities, cash and cash equivalents, and other receivables.
+The financial assets at amortised cost consist of margin deposit, due from related parties, other receivables and cash and cash equivalents.

 Under IFRS 9, loss allowances are measured on either of the following bases: